inkVerb/VIP/401-shell/Lesson-06.md

 ### IV.
 Arithmetic

-Example of boolean values and quotes:
+Example of integer values and quotes:

 *Edit a new file*